Short story from rural Japan

 told in pictures by Susumu Katsumata

-I've spent the last three days of the Chinese New Year holiday season reading a large stack of books I bought recently from Amazon.com and the Folio Society.
+I have spent the last three days of the Chinese New Year holiday season reading a large stack of books I bought recently from Amazon.com and the Folio Society.
 One was Red Snow, a collection of picture stories of pre-modern rural Japan by Susumu Katsumata.

 In this story, a young Hankontan salesman was hurrying home for New Year when he was caught and buried by a heavy snow storm at the mountain pass.
 A passing farmer managed to dig him out and brought him home.
 The farmer's daughter took care of the half-frozen man and using her bare body heat, revived him.